Home Mr Old Man Do Bills of Lading Need to Be Numbered 1/3, 2/3, 3/3 and Show Total Weight?

 There is no requirement under UCP 600 or ISBP 821 for a bill of lading to indicate “first, second and third original” or to be numbered 1/3, 2/3, 3/3.

-• the documents presented appear to constitute the full set.
+• ☑️ the documents presented appear to constitute the full set of originals

-UCP 600 and ISBP 821 do not require a bill of lading to indicate total gross or net weight unless such a requirement is expressly stated in the credit.
+Neither UCP 600 nor ISBP 821 requires a bill of lading to indicate total gross or net weight unless such a requirement is expressly stated in the credit.

-In the absence of such a requirement, the fact that only itemized or partial weights are shown does not constitute a discrepancy.
+In the absence of a specific requirement in the credit, the lack of total gross or net weight does not constitute a discrepancy.

 Conclusion

-Based on the information provided, the discrepancies raised do not appear to be valid grounds for refusal.
+Based on the information provided, the discrepancies raised by the confirming bank do not appear to be valid grounds for refusal.

 Best regards,